tidymodels/broom/README.md

 requests.
 Feedback on the clarity of the documentation is especially valuable.

-If you are interested in adding new tidiers methods to broom, please read `vignette("adding-tidiers")`.
+If you are interested in adding new tidiers methods to `broom`, please read `vignette("adding-tidiers")`.

 We have a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in broom you agree to abide by its terms.
+By participating in `broom` you agree to abide by its terms.